 Additionally, property owners can discourage criminal activity by keeping tall bushes and foliage away from windows; criminals are more likely to break into a building if they are visible from nearby roads and walkways.
 Similarly, stores can discourage robberies by only keep small bills in their cash registers and posting a sign indicating the amount of money in the register.
 Criminals are less likely to rob a store if it only keeps small amounts of money in the front register.

 If you or a loved one suffered an assault or robbery because of negligent security, Duncan Law Group has the resources and skill to fight for you.
-Contact us today to learn more about your options with the firm or to request a free evaluation.
+Contact us today to learn more about your options with the firm or to request a free evaluation with a negligent security attorney.